lpiscoran/lynn-piscoran/README.md

-# personal-photo-site
+# lynn-piscoran
-This project will setup a website to share our personal photos
+This is my collection of personal projects